Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 * Invalid device driver (.IDRVR, 0B6h)

-An operation involving a device driver has been requested but the specified driver does not exist, or is not of the valid type (for example, the driver is a MSX-DOS or drive-based driver but a device-based driver is required).
+An operation involving a device driver has been requested but the specified driver does not exist, or is not of the valid type (for example, the driver is an MSX-DOS driver but a Nextor driver is required).

 * Invalid device number (.IDEVN, 0B5h)